 - Go down the gravel footpath, which swings right and in 120 metres comes back out onto the road by Mill Pool .
 Turn left to cross a bridge and in 30 metres you cross another, smaller bridge.
 In 70 metres the road swings to the right and in a further 50 metres you go over a bridge with brick parapet walls over the River Cam.

 - In 120 metres you come to a public footpath sign on your right to Byron’s Pool , a local beauty spot.
 Lord Byron was a pupil at Trinity College, Cambridge in 1805 and he used to enjoy an early morning dip on the river here by a weir.
-At the time of updating this walk (April 2009) the approaches to Byron’s Pool were being rebuilt, and so it is difficult to advise if the detour from the road is worth taking (about 350 metres each way).
+A detour of 400 metres takes you to the Pool, after which retrace your steps back to the road.

 - Back at the road, continue ahead.
 In 150 metres the road swings left, and in a further 50 metres, right.
 In 80 metres you pass St. Mary and St. Michael’s Church, Trumpington on your right.
-Opposite the church, [!] turn left , then immediately right onto Campbell Lane, and in 25 metres bear left on a path, your direction 45 degrees.
+Keep ahead on the road and in 100 metres, with a war memorial ahead, turn left on the main road. .

 - In 85 metres you pass the Green Man pub on your right and in 25 metres the former Coach & Horses pub on your left (now an oriental buffet restaurant).
 Cross a road junction and keep ahead on the pavement of this busy road, ignoring all ways off.

 - In 350 metres, at a road junction with traffic lights, turn right into Long Road.
 In 650 metres you pass Rutherford Road on your left.
 In a further 70 metres [!] turn left off the road onto a footpath signposted to Brooklands Avenue, your direction 20 degrees, with Vicar’s Brook over to your left.